tenable/runterrascan.io/content/en/docs/Getting started/_index.md

 You should see a total of 9 violations, which are detailed in the output.

-Now that you understand how to run Terrascan, explore the other options available.
-The [usage page](./usage.md) covers the options in detail, including other IaC providers (e.g. Kubernetes, Helm, etc.), limiting the scan to specific directories or files, and outputting in different formats.
+Now that you understand how to run Terrascan, you can explore various options available.
+The [usage page](usage/usage.md) covers the options in detail.
+For more information, see [Related resources](#related_resources).

 # Related resources

+* The [usage guide](usage/usage.md) explains general usage, how to scan other types of IaC (such as: Kubernetes, Helm, and Kustomize), List of other IaC providers (e.g. Kubernetes, Helm, etc.), instructions to limit the scan to specific directories or files, and generating the output in different formats.
+* The [CI/CD](integrations/overview.md) page explains how to integrate Terrascan on CI/CD pipelines.
 * [Terrascan Policy Reference](../policies.md)
-* The [usage guide](./usage.md) explains general usage and how to scan other types of IaC, such as Kubernetes, Helm, and Kustomize.
-* The [CI/CD](../cicd.md) page explains how to integrate Terrascan on CI/CD pipelines.